databio/example-projects/rna-seq/README.md

 ## 0. Environment Setup

 First, the computing environment has to be set up with the correct environment variables to make the Looper configuration easier.
-If you are in UVA Rivanna and you have the rivanna4 module loaded, then great!
+If you are in UVA Rivanna and you have the rivanna4 module loaded, then that's all!
 Otherwise, in .bash_profile or .profile, add a few environment variables.
 It might look something like this:

 ```
 export SRARAW=/path/to/sradata/sraraw/